2020 Concussion Health Summit: Track 1 - Healthcare Professionals | Premium Pass

 15. Recognize the various clinical trajectories post head trauma and how to implement findings into targeted therapies to address persistent symptoms after concussion.

 Continuing Education Credits

 16 hours of continuing education credit will be available for Physical Therapists, Physical Therapist assistants, Occupational Therapists, Athletic Trainers, Speech Language Pathologists, and Audiologists.
-360 Neuro Health is approved by the Board of Certification, Inc. to offer continuing education to Certified Athletic Trainers and has applied for EBP CEUs.
+360 Neuro Health is approved by the Board of Certification, Inc. to offer continuing education to Certified Athletic Trainers.

 Professionals not listed above will assume responsibility for gaining continuing education/competency approval through their specific licensing boards or professional accreditation agencies.
 CEU Certificates will be issued by the 360 Neuro Health Institute and available after attendees have completed the post-test and evaluation form.